Explore the program

 Upon completion of the program, the student will receive an A.S.
 Degree from Eastern Florida State College.
 Graduates are eligible for state license as required by the Florida Clinical Laboratory Law and may apply for national certification.
 When students apply for national examination, they must submit a transcript showing that they have earned an A.S. degree.
 A student must also have 8 hours of biology and 8 hours of chemistry at a level that will transfer to an upper division university to be granted a state license at the technologist level.

-All students applying to the Medical Laboratory Technology and Medical Clinical Laboratory Technology programs will be required to have completed BOTH General Chemistry I and II (CHM 1045 and 1046), General Biology (BSCC 1010), as well as all required General Education courses (15 credits) prior to acceptance into the program and scheduling of MLT coursework.
+Prior to the application deadline, students applying to the Medical Laboratory Technology program must have completed BOTH General Chemistry I and II (CHM 1045 and 1046), General Biology (BSCC 1010), as well as all required General Education courses (15 credits).

 Exposure to Bloodborne Pathogens